dearlordylord/branching/POST.md

 # Mindfulness in Typescript code branching.
 Exhaustiveness, pattern matching, and side effects.
-1/2: "Absurdity applied"
+1/2: "Exhaustive absurd"

 > This is the first post in a couple of posts about code branching in TypeScript.
 > The first post serves as an introduction to the topic and supposed to be entry-level.
 It shows useful techniques of how to improve branching safety with explicit exhaustiveness checks.